EastsidePreparatorySchool/SpaceCritters/readme.md

 ![A SpaceCritters game in progress](/game.png)

 SpaceCritters is an agent-based simulation game.
-Thatís quite the term, but it really only means that YOU write an agent ñ a Java component implementing an interface to behave like an ìAlienî ñ that is then injected into a big simulation where it can frolic in a two-dimensional space with other aliens.
+That‚Äôs quite the term, but it really only means that YOU write an agent ‚Äì a Java component implementing an interface to behave like an ‚ÄúAlien‚Äù ‚Äì that is then injected into a big simulation where it can frolic in a two-dimensional space with other aliens.

 Your alien lives on a grid, 5000x5000 squares.
-Also on the grid are some stars and planets ñ loosely based on our sun and the stars within a 25-lightyear-sphere around us.
-Aliens can move freely in this grid ñ although they must take care not to move into a star, stand in the way of a planet, or be attacked by other aliens.
-There are two kind of alien ñ simple and complex.
-The differ in the way they move, see below.
+Also on the grid are some stars and planets ‚Äì loosely based on our sun and the stars within a 25-lightyear-sphere around us.
+Aliens can move freely in this grid ‚Äì although they must take care not to move into a star, stand in the way of a planet, or be attacked by other aliens.
+There are two kind of alien ‚Äì simple and complex.
+They differ in the way they move, see below.

-Aliens have two attributes controlled by the game ñ a level of energy, and a level of technology.
+Aliens have two attributes controlled by the game ‚Äì a level of energy, and a level of technology.
 Aliens can take action to gain energy, or to research more technology, among other actions.
 If an alien runs out of energy, it dies.
 But never fear, aliens can also spawn new instances of themselves if they have enough energy.
 Better save up!

 The game has turns.
 In each turn, there are multiple phases, the most important of which are:

 1) Moving
 2) Actions

 In the moving phase, each alien is asked whether it wants to move.
 It can look around using a kind of radar (the reach depends on its level of technology), and it can make a decision to move a number of spots in any direction.
 The game gathers all moves from all aliens, and updates their position.
-Simple aliens move in integer spots in x and y directions, complex aliens behave quite differently ñ they are in elliptical orbits around stars or planets, and a move for the is an acceleration in a direction, changing their orbit (or taking them out on a non-bound trajectory).
+Simple aliens move in integer spots in x and y directions, complex aliens behave quite differently ‚Äì they are in elliptical orbits around stars or planets, and a move for the is an acceleration in a direction, changing their orbit (or taking them out on a non-bound trajectory).
 Aliens who leave the playing field, die.

 Next, the game asks each alien whether it wants to take an action.
 Aliens can look at how much energy and technology they have, and then decide to take one of a few actions such as gaining energy, researching technology, fighting other aliens on the same spot as them, trading with them (but also being prepared to defend themselves in a fight), landing on a planet, or taking off from a planet.

 To make an alien, your class implements the Alien interface.
-Letís take a look at it:
+Let‚Äôs take a look at it:

 	public interface Alien {

     	void init(Context ctx, int id, int parent, String message);

 This method is called right after the object is created.
-The game passes along a context ñ a handle to the game, to do things, a unique id for this alien, the id of the parent (if it was spawned by one), and an optional message from a parent.
+The game passes along a context ‚Äì a handle to the game, to do things, a unique id for this alien, the id of the parent (if it was spawned by one), and an optional message from a parent.
 Aliens must store the context in a member variable, they will need it.
 Nothing else is required in this method.

     	void communicate();